 - Chronic fatigue

-Noticing some or all of these symptoms of alcoholic hepatitis is a cause for concern.
+Noticing some or all of these symptoms is a cause for concern.
 You must get a medical diagnosis immediately.
 Otherwise, the problem will continue to get much worse.
 It may eventually develop into a condition that’s even more dangerous.

 Alcoholic Women Have an Increased Risk of Alcoholic Hepatitis

-Anyone who participates in heavy drinking is at risk for alcoholic hepatitis.
-Heavy drinking women have a much higher risk than men do.
+Anyone who often drinks heavily is at risk for alcoholic hepatitis.
+Women who drink heavily have a much higher risk than men do.
 In fact, women are about twice as likely as men to develop this condition.
 Researchers believe this may have something to do with how their bodies break down alcohol.
 Men’s bodies tend to do so at a faster rate than women’s bodies.
 If you are a woman, your risk is great.
 It’s best for you to stop drinking immediately so that you can get help.
 Otherwise, the problem is only going to get worse.

 What Other Factors Play a Role for Women in Getting Alcoholic Hepatitis?